AirGrid/docs/docs/advertisers/sandbox.md

 2. Add a pixel to the display creative.
 3. Add a pixel to your landing and conversion pages.

-For the alpha steps 1 & 2 can be handled by the team at MiQ/AirGrid.
+For the beta steps 1 & 2 can be handled by the team at MiQ/AirGrid.
 The webpage pixels will need to be added by the advertiser, this guide assumes the use of [Google Tag Manager](https://tagmanager.google.com/) but any similar tag management solution can be used or even direct hardcoding onto the webpage.